The Personal Narrative

 This character is also referred to as the Ego in literature.

 The Ego is not who you are.
-The Ego is what you need to believe who you are.
+The Ego is who you need to believe you are.

 Have you ever said or heard: